adaszko/complgen/README.md

 There are two ways to use complgen:

-### 1. To generate standalone completion scripts for bash and/or fish:
+### 1. To generate standalone completion scripts for bash/fish/zsh:

 ```
 $ complgen compile --bash-script grep.bash usage/small.usage